jblindsay/whitebox-tools/readme.txt

 - Fixed several bugs in the MergeTableWithCsv tool.
 - Modified the FillMissingData tool to allow for the exclusion of edge-connected NoData cells from the operation.
   This is better for irregular shaped DEMs that have large areas of NoData surrounding the valid data.
+- The LidarConstructVectorTin tool has been depreciated.
+The tool was not creating the proper output.
+  Furthermore, since the number of points in the average LiDAR tile is usually many million, this tool would usually produce Shapefiles that exceed the maximum allowable number of shape geometries.
+If a vector TIN is required for a LiDAR point set, users should convert the file to a Shapefile and then use the ConstructVectorTin tool instead.
+And of course, if you are interested in a raster TIN from a LiDAR file, use the LidarTinGridding tool instead.

 Version 1.2.0 (21-02-2020)
 - Added the RasterToVectorPolygons tool, which now completes the raster-vector conversion tool set.